Akinlua/HNG-two/README.md

 Content-Type: application/json

+.Request:

     {
         "name": "Elon Musk"
     }

+.Response:
+    {
+        "person": {
+            "name": "Elon Musk",
+            "_id": "64fecbf1623b0333646ac6cb",
+            "__v": 0
+        }
+    }

 ### Read a Person
 GET http://localhost:3000/api/{id}

+.Response:

+    {
+        "person": {
+            "_id": "64fecbf1623b0333646ac6cb",
+            "name": "Elon Musk",
+            "__v": 0
+        }
+    }

 ### Update a Person
 PATCH http://localhost:3000/api/{id}

 Content-Type: application/json

+.Request:

     {
         "name": "Updated Elon Musk"
     }

+.Response:
+    {
+        "person": {
+            "name": "Updated Elon Musk",
+            "_id": "64fecbf1623b0333646ac6cb",
+            "__v": 0
+        }
+    }
 ### Delete A person

 DELETE http://localhost:3000/api/{id}
+.Response:
+    {
+        "message": "Person 'Updated Elon Musk' has been deleted" }

+## Error Responses

+#### HTTP Status: 404 Not Found
+Content-Type: application/json

+If a wrong ID was inputted you could get the below error

+.
+Body:

+    {
+        "error": "Person Not Found"
+    }

+If the url isn't correct or doesn't exist, you would get the below error

+.
+Body:

+    {
+        "error": "Not Found"
+    }

+Cast error: if there was a problem with the id in the url, an error similar to the below will show

+.
+Body:

+    {
+        "error": "No item found with id: 64fe0e3c5"
+    }

+#### HTTP Status: 400 Bad Request
+Content-Type: application/json

+Validation error: if there was an error with your input such as not providing a name you will receive a similar error to the one below with the exact problem

+.
+Body:

+    {
+        "error": "Validation Error: must provide a name"" }

+#### HTTP Status: 500 Internal Server Error
+Content-Type: application/json

+If there was any other error with the server, you will get the below error

+.Body:

+    {
+        "error": "Something Went wrong"
+    }